 Besides adding more space to your home, full additions add to the resale value of your home.

-Renovating parts of your home gives your home a new sparkle without major demolition.
+Renovating parts of your home gives your home a new sparkle without significant demolition.
 The secret to a proper remodeling project is to have a good idea of the completed project before looking for a contractor.
-Pick one room like a kitchen remodeling project before you jump to another project—nothing looks more awful than a house filled with half-completed remodeling projects.
+For example, pick one room like a kitchen remodeling project before you jump to another project—a house filled with half-completed remodeling projects looks awful.

-Sometimes homeowners have a garage or attic that uses space or taking up valuable sq feet?
-Consider changing the room into something more valuable like an extra bedroom, workshop, or office.
-Room conversations can make extra feet work for you, as long as you understand what you're doing or hiring a skilled contractor.
+Sometimes homeowners have a garage or attic that uses space or takes up valuable sq feet?
+Consider changing the room into something more useful like an extra bedroom, workshop, or office.
+Room conversations can make additional feet work for you, as long as you understand what you're doing or hiring a skilled contractor.

 Depending on the kind of room conversation you want, you may pay $6,000 to $19,000 for a garage conversion.
-Lousy room conversations can cost you more cash and ruin your home's value, so ensure you hire a reliable professional!
+However, lousy room conversations can cost you more cash and ruin your home's value, so ensure you hire a reliable professional!